michaelbarley/new-starter-demo-project/README.md

 ## Course Structure
 A break down of the course is:
-- **Project Breif**  - Here we will describe what we are going to be building together, I will show you the completed project Blue Peter style.
+- **Project Brief**  - Here we will describe what we are going to be building together, I will show you the completed project Blue Peter style.

 - **Static HTML/CSS site** - We will cover the badics of HTML and CSS, we will understand how they work together